 How On-demand Alternative Transit Would Work

-A flexible, on-demand alternative transit service would allow riders to request a pick-up or drop-off from either a designated stop in the neighbourhood or the designated transit hub.
+A flexible, accessible on-demand alternative transit service would allow riders to request a pick-up or drop-off from either a designated stop in the neighbourhood or the designated transit hub.
 They would make this request through a smartphone app, online or by telephone.
 A van with a trained driver would carry residents between the stops in the neighbourhood and the transit hub.
 ETS would require vans be accessible for individuals with mobility challenges and families with strollers.